valentinkm/RedTeamCFA/Procedure for Adversarial Collaboration of Simulation studies.md

 ## Evaluation

-The adversarial collaboration in Section 2 (Joint study), is documented and evaluated from each collaborators perspective using  semi-structured diary entries based on Shah & Leeder (2016), after each step.
+The adversarial collaboration in Part 2 (Joint study), is documented and evaluated from each collaborators perspective using semi-structured diary entries based on Shah & Leeder (2016), after each step.
 This has two purposes:

 1. accumulating evidence for the evaluation of the AC and the framework we propose.
 2. ideas for improving that framework.